Ballenas Galeana Morelos: History

-The club was founded in 1956 by Donato Rodríguez who constructed a small field between the streets Hermenegildo Galeana in downtown of Cuernavaca Morelos because the majority of the players lived in that area.
-That club played in that ground from 1956-1968.
+The club was founded in 1956 by Donato Rodríguez who constructed a small field near the street Hermenegildo Galeana in downtown Cuernavaca, Morelos because the majority of the players lived in that area.
+That club played in that ground from 1956 to 1968.

-From 1968-2005 the club was under the ownership of Antonio Nava Hernández, the club has participated in various divisions never reaching the top division.
+From 1968 to 2005, the club was under the ownership of Antonio Nava Hernández, the club has participated in various divisions never reaching the Primera División de México.

-As of 2005 Gregorio Yáñez Pineda, who was a former player in the 1960s, is appointed caretaker and has developed various players that have been able to join other top division clubs.
-In 2011 the club will be playing in the Segunda División Profesional.
-In the 2012-2013 season the team won promotion to the Ascenso MX league, Mexico's 2nd tier.
+In 2005, Gregorio Yáñez Pineda, who was a former player in the 1960s, was appointed as a caretaker and developed various players that were able to join other top division clubs.
+In 2011, the club began be playing in the Segunda División de México.
+In the 2012-13 season, the team won promotion to the Liga de Ascenso de México, the second division level of Mexican football.

-Disappearance of Team
+Disappearance

-On May 30, 2014, Enrique Bonilla, CEO of Ascenso MX, announced the arrival of Irapuato, instead of Ballenas Galeana, who must relocate due to economic problems, same character that were resolved by guanajuatenses entrepreneurs who in turn asked the team to move to this state.
-Thus was completed 50 years of history Club Ballenas Galeana Morelos.
+On May 30, 2014, Enrique Bonilla, CEO of the Ascenso MX, announced the arrival of Irapuato, instead of Ballenas Galeana, which had to be relocated to Irapuato, Guanajuato due to several economic problems, the same character that was resolved by entrepreneurs from Guanajuato who in turn asked the team to move to this state.
+Thus, the sell was completed after nearly 50 years of history of Club Ballenas Galeana Morelos.
+The club was relocated to Irapuato, Guanajuato and renamed as Club Irapuato.